lauramartinezes/chimera/README.md

 5. To look at the umap projections in an interactive manner, run `a05_visualize_umaps_in_app.py`

-5. To try other datasets, splitting proportions or other configurations, update `config.yaml` and repeat step 3 and 4
+5. To try other datasets, splitting proportions or other configurations, update `config.yaml` and repeat steps 3 and 4